CSprat451/image-upload-frontend/README.md

 ### Overview

-This image upload frontend is part two of my Ascii Art Project.
+This image upload frontend is the frontend of my Ascii Art Project.

-Using React, I made a simple image upload frontend that connects with my backend server.
+Using React, I made a simple image/video upload frontend that connects with my python backend server.
 The image is processed by the server and returns the uploaded image as an ascii art image.
+The video is processed by the server and returns an ascii art gif.

 ## Prerequisites